All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Core Class: Natural Science

 This course provides an introduction to human anatomy and basic physiology.
 Included are fundamental overviews of: biology, chemistry processes as they pertain to the human body.
 This course serves as a primer for students who are seeking to develop a foundational understanding of the objectives prior to enrolling in Anatomy and Physiology I & II (i.e. BIOH 201 and BIOH 211).
-Strongly recommended prior to taking this course: M 065 or higher, and co-enrollment in WRIT 101, or qualifying placement score within the past 10 years.
+Strongly recommended prior to taking this course: M 065 or M 088 or higher, and co-enrollment in WRIT 101, or qualifying placement score within the past 10 years.

 BIOH 112 Human Form and Function I